heatseeknyc/hardware/README.md

 Assuming a base is connected to 10 cells, then the base will be transmitting 10 x 2.4 = 24 kilobytes per day.
 Assuming 31 days per month (worst case), and 365 days per year, data usage will be:

-#Cells  Data/Day  Data/Month  Data/120d   Data/Year
+numCells  Data/Day  Data/Month  Data/120d   Data/Year

 1       2.4 kb    74.4 kb     288 kb      876 kb

 10      24 kb     744 kb      2.88 mb     8.76 mb

 15      36 kb     1.17 mb     4.32 mb     13.14 mb

 20      48 kb     1.48 mb     5.76 mb     17.52 mb

 30      72 kb     2.23 mb     8.64 mb     26.28 mb

 50      120 kb    3.72 mb     14.4 mb     43.38 mb

 100     240 kb    7.44 mb     28.8 mb     86.76 mb

 Researching data plans, the simplest plan was the [PagePlus](https://www.pagepluscellular.com/plans/10-standard-pin/) $10 prepaid.
 This plan offers data at $0.10 per megabyte, with a 120 day usage window per recharge.
 This means that every $10 recharge will allow us to transmit an additional 100 mb per base over a maximum of 120 days, far more than the needs of even our most ambitious deployments by nearly a factor of four.
 This means that we can reasonably expect data costs per base not to exceed $30/year under most circumstances.